 Q: What happens immediately after I get my first vaccination?

 A: You will receive a vaccination card telling you which vaccine you received and when you will need a booster shot.
 You will be asked to sit in our waiting area for 15 minutes after receiving the vaccine in case of a medical reaction.
 If you have received your vaccination at our drive-thru, you will be asked to park nearby and wait for 15 minutes.

 A: Both the Pfizer and Moderna vaccines require two doses – an initial shot that will be followed by a booster shot after a waiting period.
 UK HealthCare is prepared to provide individuals with both doses. •

 - The second dose for Pfizer is given at least 21 days after the first dose.

 - The second dose for Moderna is given at least 28 days after the first dose.

 The second dose of the vaccine you receive must come from the same manufacturer as the first dose.
 For instance, if your first dose is the Pfizer vaccine, your second dose must also be the Pfizer vaccine.

 Q: How do I get my second dose?

-A: A few days before your second dose is due, you will need to sign up again via ukvaccine.org to request the required booster vaccination.
-Our system is not able to send reminders, so you may want to set a reminder on your calendar or smartphone.
+A: After you receive your first dose, you will need to sign up again via ukvaccine.org to request the required booster vaccination.
+Our system is not able to send reminders, so we recommend you do this as soon as is feasible after your first dose.
 When you sign up, be sure to mark that you want the booster dose.
+A few days before your booster is due, you will receive an email invitation to make your appointment.
 The recommended time for your booster depends on the vaccine you were given (see previous question above).
 Booster shots do not have to be given at exactly 21 days (Pfizer) or 28 days (Moderna).
 Any time after this waiting period is fine.
 But remember, your vaccination will not be fully effective until 14 days after you receive the second dose.